Amir Khan 'has something to prove' against Danny Garcia

 Bolton fighter Khan lost his WBA and IBF titles to Peterson in controversial circumstances last December.

-A rematch was scheduled for 19 May but that bout was cancelled after the American tested positive for elevated testosterone levels.
+A rematch was scheduled for 19 May but after the American tested positive for elevated testosterone levels.

 Khan's promoter, Golden Boy, is trying to have the result of the Peterson-Khan fight from December overturned to a no decision and the WBA and IBF belts returned to Khan.